 The MS in Nutrition Sciences, Clinical Track - Dietetic Internship provides relevant theoretical frameworks that are critical to your ability to provide excellent service upon graduation.
 Clinical education reinforces these concepts.
-We are proud to offer you numerous hands-on opportunities - what we like to call human-based and real-world focused - to apply your knowledge in clinical, community and industrial settings.
+We are proud to offer you numerous hands-on opportunities to apply your knowledge in clinical, community and industrial settings.

 The MS in Nutrition Sciences, Clinical Track - Dietetic Internship is designed to prepare students to practice as competent, professional practitioners.
 In addition, students gain research skills and ethical values consistent with professional practice.
 Our students hail from different countries, cultures and socioeconomic backgrounds.
 Their unique life experiences create an enriched learning environment that elicits the development of skills and compassion that benefit each other beyond UAB.